DangerDrome/NeverEverLand/v003/README.md

 - ✅ Real-time combat system with damage calculation and status effects
 - ✅ Inventory management with 20 slots, weight limits, and currency

-### Phase 4: World Building (Planned)
+### Phase 4: World Building Systems (✅ COMPLETED)
-- Village construction system
-- Resource management and economy simulation
+- ✅ Village management with population, morale, and building coordination
+- ✅ Complete resource system with wood, stone, food, and gold management
+- ✅ Economy simulation with market prices, trade values, and currency tracking
+- ✅ Worker system with job assignments, productivity, and skill progression
-- Building placement and upgrade mechanics
+- ✅ Building system with construction mechanics and upgrade levels
-- Save/load system with game state persistence

 ### Phase 5: Advanced Gameplay (Planned)
 - Quest system with objectives and dependencies